Dominique Rolin

 Dominique Rolin (/fr/; 22 May 1913 – 15 May 2012) was a Belgian novelist.

 Dominique Rolin was a granddaughter of Léon Cladel.
 Her career was launched by Jean Cocteau and Jean Paulhan during the Second World War.
-Over some sixty years she developed a unique, feminist voice in French novel-writing, blending seamlessly autobiography and fiction, and centred on two men, her first husband, a sculptor, and avant-garde writer and theorist Philippe Sollers with whom, in spite of an age gap, she had a half-century secret relationship.
-She was a Femina Prize winner and a member of the Belgian Royal Academy.
+Over some sixty years she developed a unique, feminist voice in French novel-writing, blending seamlessly autobiography and fiction, and centred on two men, her first husband, a sculptor, and avant-garde writer and theorist Philippe Sollers with whom she had a half-century secret relationship.
+He appeared in her novels as "Jim".
+She was a Femina Prize winner and a member of the Belgian Royal Academy of French Literature where she succeeded Marguerite Yourcenar.

+She was a Commandeur de la Légion d'Honneur.